CarolineHussey/JS-Mixed-Messages/README.md

-# Random Pokemon Selector
+# Random Pokémon Selector

 ## Overview
-This app generates a message containing a random Pokemon, random eligible moveset and their base stats and typing.
+This app generates a message containing a random Pokémon, random eligible moveset and their base stats and typing.
 The output is a console log message with these details.

 ## Project Objectives
 - Build a message generator program using JavaScript